Wednesday, 30 September 2009

 "A pint! - that's very near an armful.'
 Hancock pointed out to a doctor when he had gone along to give blood and enquired about how much they wanted.
 "I'm not walking around with an empty arm."

 Hancock would see himself becoming Britains best known comedian before quitting his television series at the height of its fame to concentrate on feature films.
-His first film The Punch and Judy Man flopped, as did his second The Rebel.
+His first film The Rebel was only a minor success and his his second The Punch and Judy Man flopped miserably.
 Hancock then went to Australia and signed up for a six part comedy series - Hancock Down Under - he only completed three episodes before committing suicide in June 1968.
 In recent years Hancock had suffered a myriad of personal problems.

-His legacy lives on and many of the episodes of his popular TV series have been released on DVD - bbc7 regularly broadcasts episodes of the radio series
+His legacy lives on and many of the episodes of his popular TV and Radio series have been released on DVD and CD - BBC Radio 4 Extra regularly broadcasts episodes of the radio series

 Following last week's Archive post on the Whitechapel Murders it looks as if Sherlock Holmes is now on the case - In a new game available now in shops and to download.
 The press goes: Although we are talking about a character from fiction - Holmes - and a meliante never identified - which is known by the generic name Jack - real life, so many stories and myths were built around their pictures that we can consider them as elements of our modern mythology .
 And as often happens with good stories, these two were merged to form a game that portrays a legendary hunt.

 • Operating system: Microsoft ® Windows ® XP or VISTA